skyfielders/python-skyfield/skyfield/documentation/kepler-orbits.rst

 The same four asteroid orbits could then be extracted with::

     python mpc_make_excerpt.py 00001 00002 00003 00004 > MPCORB.excerpt.DAT

+Note that the minor planets file has no explicit expiration date, so ``load.open()`` in the above script will only download the file once.
+Subsequent calls re-open the copy of the file already on your filesystem.
+To force a fresh download, pass ``reload=True``.

 In either case, the resulting file — shorn of its text header, and containing only minor planet orbits —